 Automatically move and clean up old screenshots

-macOS has a handy built-in screenshot feature (if you haven’t tried it yet, hit ⌘-Shift-4, and select part of the screen).
+The Mac has a handy built-in screenshot feature (if you haven’t tried it yet, hit ⌘-Shift-5, and select part of the screen).

-By default, these screenshots they get stored on your desktop.
+By default, these screenshots get stored on your Desktop.
 You can delete or move them yourself, but why not let Hazel do it for you so you don’t need to think about it?

-If you’d like, Hazel can delete them for you, but I like holding them in a folder (~/Pictures/Screenshots) for a while just in case.
+If you’d like, it can delete them for you, but I like holding them in a folder (~/Pictures/Screenshots) for a while just in case.

 Here’s a rule that will move screenshots older than an hour: